iggy-social/iggy-social-frontend/README.md

 If you want to use optional features such as GIFs and image upload, make sure to enter proper environment variables (see `.env.example`).

+### 4everland

+[4everland](https://4everland.org/) is a decentralized hosting provider which stores your website on IPFS.

+If you have your code on GitHub, the `build.yml` script will build your app via GitHub Actions and create a `build` branch.

+Make sure you add all the necessary env vars (tenor, web3 storage etc.) to the organization variables for actions on GitHub.

+Then, when you create a project on 4everland, make sure you select the `build` branch.

+And in the build section delete the command and set build folder to empty (or `./`).
+The preset can be set to `Other`.
+No install command is needed either.

 ## GIFs (Tenor)

 If you want to have GIF search implemented, create your own Tenor API Key on Google Cloud Console.
 Follow the instructions here: https://developers.google.com/tenor/guides/quickstart.